olcf/olcf-test-harness/doc-sphinx/source/user_guide/adding_new_test.rst

     [DEFAULT]
     # This is a comment
     # The DEFAULT section defines variables that can be re-used in Replacements or EnvVars
+    # These variables are not automatically used as replacements
     my_custom_variable = abc

     [Replacements]
-    # The following variables are required
+    #### The following variables are called "built-in", variables the harness knows to look for
+    # These are required for every test:
+    nodes = 1
     job_name = hello_mpi_c
     walltime = 10
     # %(<variablename>)s is the notation to use the value of a previously-defined variable